 - Holiday programmes to support children’s and teens’ reading

-- Job search support and other literary programmes for adults and seniors
+- Job search support and other literary and lifelong learning programmes for adults and seniors

-The Napier Library offers customer self-issue machines, a colourful and inviting children’s space with homework and study computers, microfilm readers and a dedicated genealogy collection and area.
+The Napier Library offers customer self-issue machines, a colourful and inviting children’s space, microfilm readers and a dedicated genealogy collection and area.